 What makes the brown color special?

 The placid earthiness is what the brown color symbolizes.
-With every ounce of tranquility, peace, and immense humility, the brown color is considered one of the dull, yet beautiful color in arts.
+With every ounce of tranquility, peace, and immense humility, the brown color is considered one of the dull, yet beautiful colors in arts.